The purpose of this web-site:

-In terms of usage, I myself have used these scales in 8 different empirical studies articles to date.
-In addition to that, other researchers have used these scales (or portions of them) in over 100 published articles covering more than 50 different journals, including:
+In terms of usage, I myself have used these scales in 10 different empirical studies articles to date.
+In addition to that, other researchers have used these scales (or portions of them) in over 125 published articles across 60 different journals, including:

 - Entrepreneurship Practice and Theory